Our Story

 So I quit my job.

-Now it's May '23, a full 12 months after starting work on the game, and I was finally full-time on Chicken Rush.
+In May '23, a full 12 months after starting work on the game, and I was finally full-time on Chicken Rush.

 To celebrate, we fledged our humble London nest and flew to Madrid and Sao Paulo in May '23 to host two games at the same time on different sides of the world.